SASKATOON ISLAND PROVINCIAL PARK

 UPDATE:

-May 2011: Water level did not rise much from last year.
+May 2011: Water level did not rise much from the year before.
 There are no streams feeding this lake and there was little spring run off.
 The lake actually starts 7-8 feet past the end of the cement boat launch thus making the boat launch inoperable.
 Unless there are heavy rains all summer, these conditions won't change.
 There are no plans to extend the boat launch as most boats would hit bottom in the shallow water once on the lake.
+In 2014 or 2015, the situation has not improved.

 (enlarge picture)